valekfrantisek/UgariticReligion/README.md

 # UgariticReligion
-Repository for the auxiliary materials of doctoral dissertation "Life Society and Politics in Relation to Religion at Ugarit in the Late Bronze Age"
+Repository for the auxiliary materials of doctoral dissertation "Life Society and Politics in Relation to Religion at Ugarit in the Late Bronze Age".
+The primary function of this repository is to share the database which is used for statistical analysis of the religion in the Ugaritic clusters of texts.
+The repository also includes jupyter notebook with functions that facilitate the statistical analysis.

+The thesis has not yet been defended, so it is not shared for now.
+It will be made available after the defence.

 ## Sources of the database
 The database has been created mainly with the use of RSTI (The Ras Shamra Tablet Inventory, [https://ochre.lib.uchicago.edu/RSTI/](https://ochre.lib.uchicago.edu/RSTI/), University of Chicago).
 The data have been further edited and enriched with the help od KTU3, UDB, TEO, Clemens 2001, and other encountered sources.